amandakehl/trilha-frontend/DesafioCinco-Angular/DesafioCinco-Tres/README.md

 # **Perguntas**
-Você pode conferir as perguntas respondidas referente a segunda parte de Angular no [Notion](https://tremendous-cinema-114.notion.site/5-3-Angular-Servi-os-9e1a21f42d5445a6938033e51e5a33a2)! 😁
+Você pode conferir as perguntas respondidas referente a terceira parte de Angular no [Notion](https://tremendous-cinema-114.notion.site/5-3-Angular-Servi-os-9e1a21f42d5445a6938033e51e5a33a2)! 😁

 <br />